jessmahone/local_news_100_communities/README.md

 5. **Exploration & Querying**
    - Sample SQL queries used to explore story counts, outlet types, and coverage across locations

+6. **Market Analyses**  (Forthcoming)
+   - Market Concentration in Local News: Which communities are underserved relative to their peers, and does outlet type explain it?
+   -

 ## 📁 Repo Structure
 local_news_100_communities/
 ├── data/